 - 1. Prompt and regular attendance is required for all professional practice experiences.
 Students who are unable to attend a practice session should notify the faculty member before the absence.
-Students should be prepared to attend assigned PPE during daytime businesshours, which may require adjustments to work or homeresponsibilities. - 2.
-If the activity is to take place at an affiliated health care facility, the affiliation supervisor and the faculty member must be notified before absence. - 3.
-All time lost from scheduled practice experiences must be made up. - 4.
-Students are responsible for arranging their own transportation to and from a practice site, except on occasion when the faculty member has organized group transportation.
+Students should be prepared to attend assigned PPE during daytime business hours, which may require adjustments to work or home responsibilities. - 2.
+If the activity is to take place at an affiliated health care facility, the affiliation supervisor and the faculty member must be notified before absence.

+- 3. All time lost from scheduled practice experiences must be made up. - 4.
+Students are responsible for arranging their own transportation to and from a practice site.